shivaanii33/LIC-Lab/Experiment3.md

 - Add the transistor NMOS4 and Change the name of the transistor to CMOSN
 - Assign the specified values for the voltages and the resistors
 - Now we can start finding appropriate Aspect Ratio for our MOSFET, we will take a range and combination of values for W (width) and L (length) of the MOSFET
-- After getting a suitable value we will perform Transient and AC Analysis.
+- After getting a suitable value we will perform Transient and AC Analysis

 **Effect of L (Channel length)**

 For this analysis we will keep Rd=3.428Kohm and Rss=685.7ohm and perform a Linear parameter sweep for W and List paramter sweep for L, with the help of the commands